Jack M. Barrack Hebrew Academy: Center City, Strawberry Mansion and Wynnefield, 1946–1956

 Akiba was founded as a progressive school, which a 1946 brochure for the school described as "the needs, interests and aspirations of the individual pupil are the school’s primary concern."
 The school hired Dr. Joseph Butterweck, the dean at the Temple University School of Education and a leading figure in progressive education, as an advisor for general studies.
-Part of Butterweck's progressive curriculum included "core class", which encouraged students to research and discuss topics.
+Part of Butterweck's progressive curriculum included a "core class", which encouraged students to research and discuss topics.
 Butterweck's curriculum also encouraged democratic participation from students including a student government (made up of three branches: executive, legislative and judicial) that held power within the school.
 Due to Butterweck's position at Temple, he was able to recruit quality teachers to teach secular subjects.
-However, for the school's first 10 years, Judaic teachers only were hired on a part-time basis.
-From 1951 to 1963, the school was led by Louis Newman, who was also the camp director of Camp Ramah in Wisconsin, until he was named the first director of the Melton Center for Research in Jewish Education at The Jewish Theological Seminary.
+However, for the school's first 10 years, Judaic teachers were only hired on a part-time basis.

+After four years at the Center City site, Akiba's enrollment had grown significantly and moved to B’nai Jeshurun at 2127 N 33rd Street in Strawberry Mansion, Philadelphia.
+Enrollment grew to 100 in 1951 with 15 faculty members when Louis Newman succeeded Dr Irving Argus as school principal.
+Newman was also the camp director of Camp Ramah in Wisconsin, until he was named the first director of the Melton Center for Research in Jewish Education at The Jewish Theological Seminary in 1963.

-After four years at the Center City site, Akiba's enrollment had grown significantly and moved to B’nai Jeshurun in Strawberry Mansion, Philadelphia.
-However, the Strawberry Mansion neighborhood was facing urban decay and economic decline, which resulted in a significant fall in the school's enrollment.
-Therefore, the school moved to Har Zion Temple at 54th and Wynnefield Avenues until a permanent location for the school could be established.
-Akiba was located at Har Zion until 1956.
+The school's Strawberry Mansion neighborhood was facing urban decay and economic decline and the school's enrollment fell.
+The school moved to Har Zion Temple at 54th and Wynnefield Avenues until a permanent location for the school could be established in 1956.